 - We understand the purpose of the governing body and the role of the headteacher and senior leadership team. - We accept that we have no legal authority to act individually, except when the governing body has given us delegated authority to do so, and therefore we will only speak on behalf of the governing body when we have been specifically authorised to do so. - We accept collective responsibility for all decisions made by the governing body or its delegated agents.
 This means that we will not speak against majority decisions outside the governing body meeting. - We have a duty to act fairly and without prejudice, and in so far as we have responsibility for staff, we will fulfil all that is expected of a good employer. - We will encourage open governance and will act appropriately. - We will consider carefully how our decisions may affect the community and other schools. - We will always be mindful of our responsibility to maintain and develop the ethos and reputation of our school.
-Our actions within the school and the local community will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the governing body.
+Our actions within the school and the local community will reflect this. - In making or responding to criticism or complaints we will follow the procedures established by the governing body. - We will actively support and challenge the headteacher and senior leadership team. - We will accept and respect the difference in roles between the governing body and staff, ensuring that we work collectively for the benefit of the organisation. - We will respect the role of the headteacher and their responsibility for the day to day management of the school, and avoid any actions that might undermine such arrangements.

-- We will actively support and challenge the headteacher and senior leadership team. - We will accept and respect the difference in roles between the governing body and staff, ensuring that we work collectively for the benefit of the organisation. - We will respect the role of the headteacher and their responsibility for the day to day management of the school, and avoid any actions that might undermine such arrangements. - We agree to adhere to the school's rules and polices and the procedures of the governing body as set out by the relevant governing documents and law. - When formally speaking or writing in our governing role we will ensure our comments reflect current organisational policy even if they might be different to our personal views. - When communicating in our private capacity (including on social media) we will be mindful of and strive to uphold the reputation of the school.
+- We agree to adhere to the school's rules and polices and the procedures of the governing body as set out by the relevant governance documents and law. - When formally speaking or writing in our governing role, we will ensure our comments reflect current organisational policy even if they might be different to our personal views. - When communicating in our private capacity (including on social media) we will be mindful of and strive to uphold the reputation of the school. - We will avoid, as far as possible, becoming involved in any communication which may lead to a conflict of interest with the role of the governing body.